CRH

 - The (adeno-)pituitary gland (2nd stage of the HPA axis) by reducing the inhibitory potassium current26

-- The sympathetic nervous system (autonomic nervous system)27 by triggering adrenaline release in the adrenal medulla28
+- The sympathetic nervous system (autonomic nervous system)27 by triggering the release of adrenaline in the adrenal medulla28

 - Dopamine synthesis29

-- Norepinephrine controls the stress responses of the brain (CNS).
+- Noradrenaline controls the stress reactions of the brain (CNS).

-- For its part, norepinephrine activates the sympathetic nervous system and the HPA axis (positive feedback, reinforcement).
-Inhibition of this cascade occurs by GABA and glucocorticoids (cortisol).3132 Glucocorticoids inhibit CHR and norepinephrine production of the nucleus coeruleus.3
+- Noradrenaline in turn activates the sympathetic nervous system and the HPA axis (positive feedback, reinforcement).
+This cascade is inhibited by GABA and glucocorticoids (cortisol).3132 Glucocorticoids inhibit CHR and noradrenaline production in the nucleus coeruleus.3

 - The release of somatostatin

 - Somatostatin in turn has an inhibitory effect on the HPA axis (negative feedback loop).
-This may be a reason for the frequent finding of elevated CRH levels with decreased cortisol levels.33
+This may be one reason for the frequent finding of elevated CRH levels with low cortisol levels.33

 - Somatostatin inhibits the secretion of